galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 You might be wondering, the post title tells about 10x growth.

-# How is growth possible if everything has slowed down?
+# How to grow when everything slowed down?

 It depends on how do you measure growth.